-The higher you rank in search, the more of your prospects will find you and discover your products and services – and hopefully become your customers.
+The higher you rank in search (I.e., the further up the search engine results pages your webpages appear), the more of your prospects will find you and discover your products and services – and hopefully become your customers.

 But to do this, you need to know about how the search engines work so you can ensure you're doing everything right to rank.

 To know how to implement effective SEO solutions, you need to know the basics about algorithms.